Skip to main content

 • Teaching and learning will be centred on lectures and practical laboratory sessions.
 The lectures will provide students with the opportunity to enhance their underpinning knowledge and understanding of key content areas as identified.
 These taught sessions will also permit the student to place their theoretical knowledge into a more applied environment.

-• In practical laboratory sessions, students will be provided with further opportunities to develop their lab skills in planning, undertaking and reporting on experiments that have explicit relevance for enhancing practical sport performance.
+• In practical laboratory sessions, students will be provided with further opportunities to develop their lab skills in planning, undertaking and reporting on experiments that have explicit relevance for enhancing sport, health and exercise performance.

-• Summative: assessment will be a 2,000 word laboratory report and a 15 minute individual oral presentation which will appropriately assess the learning outcomes of the module.
+• 2.
+Results (1 table, 1 figure) and discussion sections of a laboratory report which will appropriately assess the learning outcomes of the module.

 Teaching Methods and Learning Hours